Quantum refrigerator embedded in spin-star environments: Scalings of temperature and refrigeration time: Introduction

 The structure of the paper is as follows.
 In Section~\ref{sec:model}, we first review the conventional QAR and then introduce CSQAR in the non-Markovian central-spin framework.
 In Section~\ref{sec:solution}, we first derive the reduced density matrix for a single central-spin system and then analyze the temperature dynamics of the cold qubit of the CSQAR.
 Section \ref{sec:heat-currents} presents the heat currents analysis.
-Section~\ref{sec:scaling} presents an analysis of the scaling behavior of the cold qubit temperature with respect to the number of bath spins.
-Section \ref{sec:Markov} is concerned with the comparison of CSQAR with a QAR in the Markovian setting.
+Section~\ref{sec:scaling} presents an analysis of the scaling behavior of the cold qubit temperature and refrigeration time with respect to the number of bath spins. {In Section~\ref{sec:non-Markov}, we quantify the non-Markovianity of the cold-qubit dynamics and analyze its correlation with refrigeration performance.} Section \ref{sec:Markov} is concerned with the comparison of {the full} CSQAR {architecture} with a QAR in the Markovian setting.
 Finally, we conclude with a discussion of our findings and their implications in Section~\ref{sec:conclusion}.